Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Communication Layer

-\begin{itemize} \item \emph{Bluetooth Low Energy}: BLE has many lucrative features that can be important to on-body communications, such as low-power, low-rate and low-range \cite{51}.
-It operates in 2.4 GHz frequency band while the time needed for connection setup and data transfer is less than 3 ms. Furthermore, BLE offers a data rate of up to 1 Mbps which makes it a suitable choice for on-body communication.
-BLE consumes 90 $\%$ less energy than the traditional Bluetooth due to its low duty cycle.
-Moreover, BLE has a much lower synchronization time of a few milliseconds, which makes it particularly valuable for latency-critical devices used in healthcare applications \cite{51}.
-BLE, however, does not support multicast communication, which may be important for some HDT applications.
-Additionally, since it only provides single-hop star topology, it cannot be applied in multilevel hierarchical architectures \cite{75}.
-Besides, BLE has an inherent security flaw due to its weak pairing protocol which can be exploited by attackers \cite{64}. \item \emph{ZigBee}: It is developed atop the IEEE 802.15.4 standard for low-power, short-range and low-rate data connectivity \cite{75}.
+It is developed atop the IEEE 802.15.4 standard for low-power, short-range and low-rate data connectivity \cite{75}.
 Unlike BLE, ZigBee supports various network topologies and a huge number of sensors, making it a more robust solution.
-Furthermore, ZigBee is known to be not only a secure networking technology that offers three levels of security mode to prevent unauthorized access of data by attackers, but also capable of supporting multicast \cite{75}.
+Furthermore, ZigBee is known to be not only a secure key technology that offers three levels of security mode to prevent unauthorized access of data by attackers, but also capable of supporting multicast \cite{75}.
 However, ZigBee shares the frequency bands with other types of radio technologies (e.g., WiFi and Bluetooth), and therefore, suffers from unintentional interference.
 Additionally, ZigBee communications are vulnerable to radio jamming attacks due to the openness of the wireless medium.
 When a malicious device emits a high-power jamming signal, all ZigBee devices in its proximity will be unable to work \cite{68}.
-Therefore, its architecture still requires a significant upgrade to be suitable for adoption in HDT. \end{itemize}
+Therefore, its architecture requires a significant upgrade to be suitable for adoption in HDT.

+Since conveying information using electrical or electromagnetic waves is impossible in small dimensions \cite{53}, radio technologies (e.g., BLE and ZigBee) cannot be used inside the human body, and this drives the emergence of molecular communication (MC).